bup/bup/Documentation/bup-save.md

     (Thus, you can continually create new backup sets with the same name, and later view the history of that backup set to see how files have changed over time.)

+-d, --date=*date*
+:   specify the date of the backup, in seconds since the epoch, instead
+    of the current time.

 -f, --indexfile=*indexfile*
 :   use a different index filename instead of
     `~/.bup/bupindex`.